-Spatial, temporal, and spatiotemporal effects can be included in both linear predictors.
+Spatial, temporal, and spatio-temporal effects can be included in both linear predictors.
 A model selection process was used to justify the use of spatial and spatiotemporal random effects in the first and second linear predictors.
 The intercept for each linear predictor was defined as a fixed effect for each time step– this ensures independent estimates of abundance for each time step, which is most appropriate for creating abundance indices (Thorson 2019).
-A temporal correlation component was estimated for the spatiotemporal variation in both linear predictors using an AR1 process.
+A temporal correlation component was estimated for the spatio-temporal variation in both linear predictors.
 This is recommended for indices generated by multiple data sources that do not necessarily sample the same locations in every time step (Thorson 2019).
 Without this estimation, unrealistic “hot spots” may develop or be carried through the time series when this is inappropriate.
-Because the model includes data from surveys with varied sampling intensity, locations, and temporal scales, this is an important structuring decision.
-This temporal correlation component was calculated for the first linear predictor and results were used as the temporal correlation components of the second linear predictor.
+Because the models include data from surveys with varied sampling intensity, locations, and temporal coverage, this is an important structuring decision.

+The model used to estimate the temporal correlation component varied with size class.
+VAST models for small- and medium-sized cod included sufficient observation data to successfully fit an AR1 process.
+Attempts to use an AR1 process for the large size class failed to fit.
+A random walk process was used instead.
+For all size classes, the temporal correlation component was calculated for the first linear predictor.
+These results were used as the temporal correlation components of the second linear predictor, rather than calculating a new temporal correlation component for the second linear predictor.

 3.2.5 Vessel effects

 The random variation in catchability among levels of a grouping variable is referred to as “vessel effects” in the VAST model structure.
 VAST models covariation in vessel effects with a factor model, where variation in catchability between groups is a random effect.
 Each survey used in this modeling effort has its own set of sampling protocols and vessels, and these differences likely introduce variability in catchability.
-Therefore, vessel effects were included in this model.
+Therefore, vessel effects were included in the models.
 It is understood that multiple vessels were sometimes used to complete each survey, but most surveys did not specify the vessel used for each sampling event.
 Instead, we used the survey as the grouping variable rather than the vessel.

 3.2.6 Density Covariates

 VAST allows for the effects of both density and catchability covariates to be included in modeling efforts.
 Catchability covariates are processes that affect the ability to observe the target organism without necessarily affecting the distribution of the organism.
 Density covariates are processes that directly affect the distribution of the target organism, regardless of the ability to observe it.
 Both covariates affect the catch rate of the target organism, but only density covariates are used to predict target organism density within the spatial domain.
 Therefore, VAST “controls for” catchability covariates and “conditions on” density covariates.
 VAST is unable to distinguish whether potential covariates should be treated as catchability or density covariates; this must be decided with theoretical insight from an analyst.
 As mentioned previously, differences in sampling design were included as vessel effects, but explicit catchability covariates were not used.
 Several environmental variables were tested as potential density covariates.
 The final model only includes density covariates with significant impact, as determined by a model selection process that will be discussed later.
-Values of density covariates were scaled to have a mean of 0 and a standard deviation of 1, as recommended by Thorson (2019a, 2019b).

 3.2.6.1 Environmental variables